Fall 2026 application deadline (Phase I closed): February 16, 2026 (Phase II invitations: March–April 2026)

 Does Portland Community College require the HSRT?

 Yes.
-Portland Community College in Portland, Oregon requires the Health Sciences Reasoning Test (HSRT) for admission to its ADN program.
+Portland Community College in Portland, Oregon requires the Health Sciences Reasoning Test (HSRT) for admission to its ADN (AAS Nursing) program.
 The HSRT is a critical thinking assessment developed by Insight Assessment — it does not test science or medical content knowledge.

 What HSRT score do I need for Portland Community College?